1. Air Rescue Swimmer

 Enlisted sailors must complete recruit training, report to Navy school for technical training and then receive advanced nuclear training in their particular field.

-And on top of receiving as much as $40,000 as a first-time enlistment bonus, you could also receive up to $100,000 if you choose to re-enlist later.
+And on top of receiving as much as $38,000 as a first-time enlistment bonus, you could also receive an additional bonus if you choose to re-enlist later.

 An Army Fire Control Specialist doesn’t douse flames but coordinates weapons operations for missions and processes tactical battlefield information from various networks through computers and databases.